ARMmbed/BLEIntros/Docs/mbed_Classic/Overview.md

 The tutorials are numbered.
 You can work through them in any order you want, but if you're new to C++, you should probably go by the order we've suggested.

-1. The [URI Beacon](../mbed_Classic/URIBeacon.md) tutorial introduces the IDE, some C++ concepts and a working URI Beacon.
+1. The [UriBeacon](../mbed_Classic/URIBeacon.md) tutorial introduces the IDE, some C++ concepts and a working UriBeacon.

 2. The [Heart Rate](../mbed_Classic/HeartRate.md) tutorial introduces loops and conditions, and a simulated heart rate monitor reading.